jaraco/pip/pip/_vendor/README.rst

 pkg_resources
 -------------

-pkg_resources has been pulled in from setuptools 28.8.0
+pkg_resources has been pulled in from setuptools 34.2.0

 Modifications
 -------------

 * html5lib has been modified to import six from pip._vendor
-* pkg_resources has been modified to import its externs from pip._vendor
+* pkg_resources has been modified to import its dependencies from pip._vendor
 * CacheControl has been modified to import its dependencies from pip._vendor
 * packaging has been modified to import its dependencies from pip._vendor
 * requests has been modified *not* to optionally load any C dependencies.